 We are committed to ensuring equality of opportunity for all of Scotland's Gypsy/Travellers, a particularly marginalised group.

-The 2011 Census was the first to include a tick box for Gypsy/Travellers in its ethnicity categories.
+The 2011 census was the first to include an option for Gypsy/Travellers in the ethnicity category.
 This means the census has enabled baseline data for Gypsy/Travellers to be developed across a range of areas including accommodation, health, education and employment.

 In the census, 4,200 people identified themselves as 'White: Gypsy/Traveller' (it is likely that some chose not to).
 Organisations that work with Gypsy/Travellers believe Scotland's community comprises 15,000 to 20,000 people.

 We are working to ensure equality for Gypsy/Travellers by integrating their needs into policies such as health, education and social services.